digitalbazaar/bedrock-vue-optical-scanner/README.md

 - Extensible plugin system for adding new scanning formats
 - Future-ready for web worker threading (API designed to support this)

-#### Vue UI Components
+#### Vue UI Components (Thin Wrappers)

 This library provides:

-- Reusable Vue components for optical scanning interfaces
-- Camera handling utilities and helpers
-- Simple APIs with input props and async event outputs
-- Modular components that can be used independently or together
+- **Thin wrapper components** that delegate all scanning complexity to CameraScanner
+- Vue-specific UI components focused purely on presentation and framework integration
+- Camera display containers that CameraScanner manages internally
+- Simple prop-based configuration (scanType, scanMode, licenseKey)
+- Event-based result handling with no business logic in Vue layer
+- **Easy duplication**: Components designed for rapid porting to React/other frameworks

 ### Supported Formats